These delicious Black Bean Tostadas are all about layer after layer of flavor.

 For the Enchilada Cream:

-- 3/4 cup Crema Mexicana (Mexican Sour Cream)
+- ¾ cup (about 4oz) Crema Mexicana (Mexican Sour Cream) - OR American style sour cream

-- This step is optional if you are using prepared tostada shells.
-If frying fresh corn tortillas, add the corn oil to a deep skillet or sauce pan and heat over medium high heat until the oil reaches 350 degrees.
+- Add the corn oil to a deep skillet or sauce pan and heat over medium high heat until the oil reaches 350 degrees F (176 degrees C).
 You can test that the oil is hot enough by dropping a small piece of tortilla into the oil.
 If it immediately begins to simmer, with bubbles surrounding its surface, the oil is ready.
+Or, use a Deep Fry Thermometer..

 - Place one or two tortillas into the hot oil and let cook until golden brown on the bottom.
 Use tongs to flip the tortillas over in the oil and cook until brown on the other side.
 Use tongs to lift the tortillas from the hot oil onto a paper towel lined plate or baking sheet.
 Immediately sprinkle with a bit of salt.
 Repeat with remaining tortillas.